 One of the last steps of the project is to install the braces that will reinforce the supports.
 Cut one end of the braces at 45 degrees and lock them into place with carriage bolts and 3 1/2″ galvanized screws.

 Make sure you make accurate cuts using a miter saw, otherwise they might not fit into place.
 Pay attention to this step, as it has a significant impact on the rigidity of the frame.

 Install hook screws on the interior faces of both supports.
 Make sure you use appropriate screws, as you will hang the hammock to them and they have to support your weight.

 Last but not least, you have to take care of the finishing touches.
 Therefore, fill the holes and the cracks with wood filler and let it dry out for several hours, before sanding the surface with 120-grit sandpaper.

 Top Tip: Protect the wooden components from rot by applying several coats of paint.
 Choose colors that match the design of the rest of your property, as to enhance the look of the hammock stand.

 This woodworking project was about hammock stand plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans.
 LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.